 Mattresses have come a long way in recent years.
 Once upon a time, you could only buy ones with spring coils.
 But now, mattresses can be made from a whole host of materials - from memory foam to latex.
-At eve, we have two foam mattresses and one hybrid (a combination of memory foam and pocket springs).
+At eve, we have three foam mattresses and two hybrid mattresses (a combination of premium foams and pocket springs)

 When you lie on a memory foam mattress you’ll notice the surface lightly contours to your body - a bit like a very gentle hug.
 The memory foam of yesteryear used to feel slightly too sinky, but the newer stuff, like our very advanced foams, stop this happening.